Growing Hope Interactive Map

 USER PERSONAS

-Based on the insights from our research, we created user personas to better understand our target audience's motivations, pain points, and behavior.
+Based on the insights from our research, we created user personas to better understand the motivations, pain points, and behavior of our stakeholders, which included volunteers, educators, staff, and visitors.

 SKETCHES

-Our unfiltered ideation session began by compiling our Must Haves.
-We converted the requirements into questions to prompt our sketches.
-Each person created two sketches in response to each prompt.
+Each person created two sketches in response to each prompt based on the design requirements we gathered from our research insights.
 We then conducted dot voting, narrowing it down to the most successful two or three images per prompt.

 After receiving feedback from our client and peers, we decided to use a mix of whitespace and lines to denote pathways on the farm to inform users of where they are encouraged to walk.